Yakov Lvovich Beilinson: Port of Bandar-Shah

 From Vladivostok he was recalled to the Ministry, from where he was sent on a mission to Iran for the position of Head of the port of Bandar- Shah, where he remained until January 1944.

-Memories about him

-Papanin, Ivan Dmitrievich: Head the Port Beilinson Yakov Lvovich ably led the large and complex collective of port workers and all port operations.The more I learned it, the more I liked him.Yakov Lvovich always knew where and how his work goes, where to send fresh forces.

-In Arkhangelsk he worked recently - arrived from Leningrad - and skillfully planted to his subordinates the Leningrad culture of work.

 Publications and inventions

 Beilinson Y. L. Experience of high-speed processing of vessels in the Leningrad Sea Commercial Port.
 “Morskoy Flot”, 1948, No.5, p.
 16-20.